EMPLOYMENT OPPORTUNITIES

 Monitors Waiver client costs, including ordering

-defined expenditure report process. ·
+manual and the defined expenditure report process. ·

 Is familiar with the medical, nursing and